Introduction

 Check Data Partitions

-First we will check the Data Partitions so we can determine whether the performance issues are linked to the Form itself or the underlying data.
+We will first check the Data Partitions, so we can determine whether the performance issues are linked to the Form itself or the underlying data.

 If the Rule Partition is slow, refer to the Rule Performance Analysis troubleshooting article.
 If any other partition is slow, read the Performance Tuning Guide's partition section.